Best daily deals

 Lows, mids, and highs

 Again, the sound quality is highly subject to change depending on how you place the OpenRun on your skull and whether or not you move your jaw while wearing it.
-No matter how I place or displace the headset, vocals tend to come through with the greatest clarity.
+No matter how I place or displace the headphones, vocals tend to come through with the greatest clarity.
 If you’re a big fan of audiobooks or podcasts and want to listen while keeping an ear on the real world, you may grow to really enjoy the OpenRun’s frequency response.

 When pressing the volume up/down buttons simultaneously, the EQ will cycle through “vocal booster mode” and “standard mode.”
 The Shokz app only supports the OpenRun Pro, so there’s no way to create a custom EQ with a proprietary app.
-If you’re really dedicated, you can check out some third-party EQ apps, though.
+If you’re dedicated, you can check out some third-party EQ apps, though.

 Can you use the Shokz OpenRun for phone calls?